sfagin89/Self-Adjusting-Traffic-System/README.md

     * In both mathematical programming approaches and simulation-based systems, minimum delay time at intersection is a very important objective.
 * Current Planned Approach:
   * Proof of Concept: Reduce Signals from 3 to 2 when the difference in vehicles per intersection exceeds a predetermined threshold.
+* Phase 3 Implementation update 12/6/21:
+  * Determined that multiprocessing would be required to run both the light controller and the main script that sends update signals to it.
+  * Successfully implemented multiprocessing in the main script.
+    * A Function called traffic_control, used to cycle traffic lights through a set of phases depending on the current traffic mode.
+Mode is taken from a shared queue that is added to by a separate function called mode_set.
+    * traffic_control loops indefinitely once it's called as a separate process from within the main script.
+Each loop of the main script determines whether the traffic mode needs to change, then sends the new mode to mode_set, which adds the value to the queue for the traffic_control to read.
+      * The traffic mode is determined based on the difference in vehicles between the two intersections.
+If the local node has a higher number of cars then the remote node, the local node will set the traffic mode to the Altered State.
+Otherwise the mode is set to Normal State.
+      * This is not the intended final implementation of the traffic algorithm, just a place holder to confirm everything works.

 ## Physical Prototype for Testing Setup